TheDragonCode/extended-routes/README.md

 | POST | cars/{car} | cars.restore | MYAPP\Http\Controllers\CarsController@restore |
 | GET | cars | cars.deleted | MYAPP\Http\Controllers\CarsController@deleted |

 This package only expands the resource routing, inheriting from them.
-This means that using the instance of `app('ext_router')` you can work with any other routs.
+This means that using the instance of `app('ext_route')` you can work with any other routs.

 ## Copyright and License